 - Second, many students will be trying to figure out what kind of work they want to do in the world and how their time at Bryn Mawr can help them learn more and gain valuable experience.
 Students may also be eager to put what they have been learning in the classroom into practice.
 In order to facilitate the reflection that is a crucial part of this process and to prepare them to apply for internships and other opportunities, sophomores will draft a resume and receive feedback from the Career and Civic Engagement Center staff.

 Your dean is here to help.

 Your dean wants to be a resource to you as you plan for the rest of your time at Bryn Mawr and beyond.
-Before April, all sophomores can meet with their dean to discuss their priorities and plans.
+Before April, sophomores have the opportunity to meet with their dean to discuss their priorities and plans.